 "Nah, he could have been using a voice-mod or just be an errand boy.
 I meant the one sending the message in the first place.
 It's our mysterious X. The SDE insider.
 He or she was monitoring the security team's progress somehow and doesn't want them getting us before he or she does."

-"How did things go with Bright."
+"How did things go with Bright?"

 "Ugly," he summed it up.
 "We got nothing, except that they know way too much about us.
 If you guys have any old hideouts, I wouldn't use them.
 The Bane Spikes might end up knocking on our door."